 The price of our air holiday packages includes the amount of £2.50 per person as part of the ATOL Protection Contribution (APC) we pay to the CAA.
 This charge is included in our advertised prices.
 We reserve the right to alter the prices of any of the holidays shown on our website.
 You will be advised of the current price of the holiday that you wish to book before payment is taken.

-When you make your booking, you must pay a non-refundable deposit of £225 per person.
+When you make your booking, you must pay a non-refundable deposit of £300 per person.
+Some property owners require a non-refundable 30% deposit and this will be indicated on the specific property page.
 Should we be required to purchase flight tickets for your booking you will be required to pay the full amount along with your deposit.
 For accommodation only bookings 30% of the total holiday cost is required.
 The balance of the price of your travel arrangements must be paid at least 10 weeks before your departure date.
 If the deposit and/or balance is not paid in time, we reserve the right to cancel your travel arrangements.
 If the balance is not paid in time, we shall retain your deposit.
 All monies you pay to a travel agent are held by the travel agent on our behalf.

 4 IF YOU CHANGE YOUR BOOKING